sofathitesh/doconce/doc/demos/manual/manual.rst

 Doconce applies the software tool `Publish <https://bitbucket.org/logg/publish>`_ to handle the bibliography in a document.
-With Publish it is easy to import BibTeX data and maintain a database in a clean, self-explaining textual format.
+With Publish it is easy to import BibTeX data and maintain a database in a clean, self-explanatory textual format.
 From the Publish format it is easy to go BibTeX and reST or straightforward Doconce typesetting (and from there to HTML, plain text, wiki formats, and so on).